ivorscott/blog2/content/posts/2020-03-23-the-ultimate-go-and-react-development-setup-with-docker-part-3.md

 To handle secrets I'm using a slightly modified version of a [secrets package](https://github.com/ijustfool/docker-secrets) I found on the internet.
 It's located under: `api/pkg/secrets/secrets.go`

-The `NewDockerSecrets()` method reads all the secrets located in the secrets directory.
+The `secrets.NewDockerSecrets()` method reads all the secrets located in the secrets directory.
 By default that's /run/secrets.
 Then it creates a mapping that can be accessed by the `Get` method.
-More on Docker secrets when we get to production (discussed in Part 4, _"Docker Swarm and Traefik"_).
+More on Docker secrets when we get to production (discussed in Part 7, _"Docker Swarm and Traefik"_).

 ## Graceful Shutdown